iDigBio/wp-leaflet-idigbio-geojson-data/README.md

 ## Installation and use ##

-Install the [leaflet-map] plugin and the [wp-leaflet-idigbio-geojson-data] plugin and then include both [shortcodes][shortcode] on the page.
+Install the [leaflet-map] plugin and the wp-leaflet-idigbio-geojson-data plugin.
+To install this plugin get the .zip file from the [Releases] tab and unzip it in the `wp-content/plugins` folder of your wordpress install or go to the plugins manager and upload it there.

+Include both [shortcodes][shortcode] on the page.
 Any attributes specified in the shortcode will be passed to the [iDigBio Search API] as a [Record Query Field].

 ### Example use ###